regisphilibert/juliette-hugo-component/README.md

 If you need to customize your output but do no want to get involved in coding __and__ all you need is JSON,I recommand this great alternative to Juliette by [DJ Walker](https://github.com/dwalkr/): [Hugo JSON API Theme component](https://github.com/dwalkr/hugo-json-api-component).
 There's some basic output transforming with zero coding involved!

-## This is JSON right?
+## What are the supported Output Formats?

-Yes.
-But not limited to!
+Out of the box, Juliette can produce JSON and XML (v1).

-Juliette focuses on helping you buid a consistent data object for each page with `.Scratch` and outputs it out of the box using `jsonify`.
+But this is not a limit.
+Juliette focuses on helping you buid a consistent data object for each page with `.Scratch`.
-Adding another output format is therefor limited to creating a few new templates files from this consistent data model.
+Adding your own output format is therefor limited to creating a few new templates files from this consistent data model.

 ## Getting Started